Ten Maintenance and Driver Tips to Improve Safety as Temperatures Drop

 Battery maintenance is paramount for those who will be starting a diesel engine in extremely cold conditions.
 When parking the vehicle for long periods of time in cold weather, a block heater or some kind of self-contained engine coolant heater will make starting the engine much easier.

 Drivers also need to ensure they have good visibility.
 Because ice and snow send slush and water onto the windshield, drivers should check the condition of the wiper blades and ensure they operate properly.
 They should also check the windshield washer fluid level and keep an ample supply inside the truck.
-Not only is a clear windshield a safety issue, law enforcement officers in certain states, including Georgia, Iowa, Michigan and Nebraska, may issue citations if a vehicle is considered a danger.
+Not only is a clear windshield a safety issue, law enforcement officers in certain states may issue citations if a vehicle is considered a danger.

 While tire care is always important, tire traction takes on even more importance as road conditions degrade with ice and snow.
 To ensure safety, drivers should check their tires before every run.